 The primary sales forecasting method is to multiply the total number of units you plan to produce for a sales line with the unit price.
 This will calculate the total sales revenue.

 You can choose to view your sales forecast by month or by quarter.
 Just remember that forecasts are dynamic.
-When your startup changes, they change.
-So you should go through your sales forecasts periodically and incorporate new data to constantly keep them up to date.
+When your startup changes, they change, so you should go through your sales forecasts periodically and incorporate new data to constantly keep them up to date.

-Factors to Consider for your Sales Forecasting
+Factors to Consider for Your Sales Forecasting

 If a competitor is doing well, you may need to employ tactics, like discounting, to level up your own presence.
 Alternatively, if a competitor goes out of business, you can seize that opportunity to capture some of their market shares and increase your own.

-Macroeconomic factors, meaning everything from regional to national to global changes will have an effect on your sales.
+Macroeconomic factors, meaning everything from regional to global changes will have an effect on your sales.
 It’s easier to sell most goods in a strong economic climate and harder if the general economy is bad.

 Changes to regulations or legal requirements can also impact your sales if your product or your business structure is affected by it.